gggritso/Vimmy.safariextension/readme.md

 ## Quickstart
 - `hjkl` to scroll left/down/up/right
 - `gg` and `shift+g` to scroll to top/bottom
-- `f` to open a link in new tab, `shift-f` to open link in same tab
+- `f` to follow a link with its default action
 - `esc` and `ctrl+[` to break out of link mode

 ## Specific Benefits